himkt/twintter/README.md

 # Twintter

 ```
-We had the second prize in our class !
+We won the second prize in our class !
 ```

 Twintter is a system includes various function: searching, sharing, and talking about a course...